joist-orm/joist-orm/docs/goals.markdown

 This is dramatically different than other ORMs that generally issue 1 SQL statement per entity _instance_ instead of 1 SQL statement per entity _table_ (technically Joist is 1 SQL statement per entity type and operation, i.e. inserting authors and updating authors and deleting authors are separte statements).

-Note that this capability, especially bulk updates, currently requires a Postgres-specific `UPDATE` syntax, but that is part of the pay-off for Joist's "unapologetically Postgres-only" approach.
+Note that this capability, especially bulk updates, currently requires a Postgres-specific `UPDATE` syntax, but that is part of the pay-off for Joist's "unapologetically Postgres-only (for now)" approach.

 ## Fast Unit Tests

 A common fault of ORMs is the quickiness of their unit tests (not the ORM project's unit tests, like Joist's internal test suite, but the unit tests that users of Joist write for their own business logic using their own entities).

 It's common for test execution times to be "okay" with a small schema of ~5-10 tables, but then to steadily degrade over time.
-For the "original Joist" (written in Java), this actually was _the_ founding impetus because Hibernate, the Java ORM dejour of the time, a schema with 500 tables would take 30 seconds just to create the initial session object, let alone run any actual unit test behavior.
+For the "original Joist" (written in Java), this actually was the founding impetus because Hibernate, the Java ORM dejour of the time, a schema with 500 tables would take 30 seconds just to create the initial `Session` object, let alone run any actual unit test behavior.

 Joist (both "original/Java Joist" and now joist-ts) take the hard-line approach that test time should be _constant_ with schema size.
 Tests on a 500-table schema should run just as quickly as a 20-table schema.